pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-Voice input is becoming an important aspect of how users interact with web content, both using AT (e.g., in combination with Dragon Naturally Speaking) as well as using general purpose tools such as smart assistants (Apple's Siri, Amazon's Alexa, Google's assistant).
+Voice input is becoming an important aspect of how users interact with web content, both using AT (e.g., in combination with Dragon Naturally Speaking) as well as using general purpose tools such as smart assistants (Siri, Alexa etc).

-Despite efforts from the MathML community, there has been not even a slight progress for enabling print equation layout by voice input.
+Despite funded efforts, there has been not even a slight progress for enabling print equation layout by voice input.

 ### Video Captioning

 Providing accessible video media requires captions, in particular transcripts, subtitles, and audio descriptions.
-This requires voice recognition, image analysis, and conversion to speech (e.g., a mathematical lecture with equations on a blackboard that the speaker discusses).
+For content rich with print equation layout, automatic conversion requires voice recognition, image analysis, and conversion to speech (e.g., a mathematical lecture with equations on a blackboard that the speaker discusses).
 Since the standard formats (e.g., for subtitle functionality in a video player) require plain text, MathML is of no use here.
-In addition, TODO
+In addition, there are no tools nor traditions around speaking equation layout in such settings.

 ### Search

-Despite decades of research, search around MathML has never provided tangible benefits despite clear needs to discover existing results in a vastly expanded field, both to avoid and identify duplicate research.
+Despite decades of research, search around MathML has never provided tangible benefits despite clear user needs to discover existing results both to avoid and identify duplicate research.
+This is true for all of the ever expanding STEM fields.

 Springer's discontinued LaTeX search or zbmath's MathML based system are good examples of this failure.
-A large research corpus revolves around analyzing MathML fragments, yet no actually useful system is available.
+A sizeable research corpus revolves around analyzing MathML fragments, yet no actually useful system is available.

-### Death of progress (ranty)
+### Death of progress

-If only one things becomes crystal clear from all this: the MathML people have actively worked against progress for equation layout on the web, and mathematics as a larger issue.
+Here's a very personal opinion: The MathML community has actively worked against progress for equation layout on the web, and mathematics as a larger issue.

 Why do I say this?
-Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML fanatics who insist that MathML must be impemented at all costs, actively damaging other approaches, even approaches with better results for users.
+Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML fanboys who insist that MathML must be impemented at all costs, actively damaging other approaches, even approaches with better results for users.

 To these pursists, MathML is more important than users, authors, and browsers.

-As a result, projects that made actual progress (like MathJax, mathlive, hell even the fools from KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".
+As a result, projects that made actual progress (like MathJax, mathlive, hell - even KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".
+[Don't get me wrong, I can gripe about these projects but at least they move.]

 All the while, there's no indication that MathML development will speed up at all, even if Chrome ships the new, cut-down, incompatible spec.
 (Fun fact: Gecko removed perfectly functioning MathML 3 features.
-What kind of idiot breaks backwards compatibility on the web FFS?
-MathML fanaticss, that's who.)
+What kind of idiot breaks backwards compatibility on the web?
+MathML fanboys, that's who.)

-So if you ever again dare complain about the lack of improvements in this space, blame the MathML fanatics.
+So if you ever again complain about the lack of improvements in this space, blame the MathML fanboys.
 They are to blame.
-We could have made countless small improvements to the platform that would have benefited everyone if the MathML fanatics hadn't killed everything that didn't suit them.
+We could have made many small improvements to the platform that would have benefited everyone if the MathML fanboys hadn't killed everything that didn't suit them and drove away anyone who didn't agree with them.

-Reversely, MathML is being held back where it actually shines.
-There's so much useful print equation content (tikz alone) to consider for XML workflows and extending MathML would be natural here.
-Instead, those people get nothing (or worse).
+Reversely, MathML is being held back where it actually shines - XML print production.
+There's so much useful print equation content to consider for XML workflows (tikz alone!); extending MathML would be natural here.
+Instead, even the XML people get nothing (or worse - a cut down spec they can't use until JATS adopts it).

 ## mathml future scenarios

 MathML is the zombie of web standards.
 Each decade brought 1 additional, differently broken implementation (first Firefox, then Safari, soon Chrome).
-There's now a cut down spec that will break a lot of content.
-The mathml fanatics have silently existing features from browsers (I'm guessing to be able to argue that they have 2 implemementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
+The new cut down spec that will break a lot of content.
+The mathml fanboys have silently removed existing features from browsers (I'm guessing to be able to argue that they have 2 implemementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
 XML people will have "fun" with getting their garbage to work on the web in this scenario.
 Bugs in those three disjoint implementations are, of course, aplenty; I find a new one every time something forces me to look at native MathML implementations, some are ridiculously bad (wiping out HTML content is one of my favorites) and most bugs go for years without bugs even being filed (remember when Safari didn't draw fraction lines reliably for over a year?
 No, you don't because you don't use it and nobody even filed a bug).

 For the web, the best case scenario is: nobody cares and nobody uses it.
 It will become the new font/center/marquee or whatever.